AlfredoSequeida/Nerf-Gun-Call-of-Duty-Warzone-Controller/README.md

-# Nerf Gun Call of Duty Warzone Controller (NGCDWC)
+# Nerf Gun Call of Duty Warzone Controller (NGCODWC)

 [Watch the video for this project here](https://youtu.be/ld0Pcy6F-3g)